Abhishek627/jenkins-learning/README.md

 # jenkins-learning
-Contains learning for CI/CD flow
+Contains learning for CI/CD flow.
+This repo will contain code for all the hands-on tutorial I'll follow.